Ryeqo 40mg/1mg/0.5mg film-coated tablets

 Relugolix is an inhibitor of breast cancer resistant protein (BCRP) in vitro, therefore, an interaction study was conducted with rosuvastatin, a BCRP and organic anion transporting polypeptide 1B1 (OATP1B1) substrate.
 After co-administration with daily 40-mg doses of relugolix, the AUC and Cmax of rosuvastatin were decreased by 13% and 23%, respectively.
 The effects are not considered clinically meaningful and therefore no dose-adjustments of rosuvastatin upon concomitant use are recommended.
 Clinical effects of Ryeqo on other BCRP substrates have not been evaluated and the relevance for other BCRP substrates is unknown.

 Relugolix may cause saturation of intestinal P-gp at the 40 mg dose, as relugolix exhibits more than dose proportional pharmacokinetics over the dose range of 10-120 mg, which could result in increased absorption of co-administered medicines that are sensitive substrates of P-gp.
-No clinical interaction studies have been conducted with P-gp substrates such as dabigatran etexilate or fexofenadine.
-Therefore, co-administration with sensitive P-gp substrates is not recommended.
+No clinically significant differences in the pharmacokinetics of dabigatran etexilate (P-gp substrate) were observed upon co-administration with relugolix, clinically meaningful effects of relugolix on other P-gp substrates are not expected.

 Estradiol and norethisterone acetate: